-The proposed project consists of a request for approval of a Coastal PD Permit to demolish an existing single-family dwelling and construct a new single-family dwelling.
-The proposed use is not conditionally permitted; and, therefore, the requirement of this finding does not apply to the proposed project.
+The proposed project consists of the construction of a new single-family dwelling.
+The proposed use is not conditionally permitted; therefore, the requirement of this finding does not apply to the proposed project.

 4. The proposed development would not be obnoxious or harmful, or impair the utility of neighboring property or uses [Section 8181-3.5.d].